Measuring Intent Comprehension in LLMs: Measuring (Sufficient) Intent Comprehension

-This quantity, analogous to a signal-to-noise ratio, captures the extent to which the model’s response variability is driven by differences in intent (signal) rather than differences in prompt phrasing (noise).
-A high MVS indicates that most of the model’s explainable variation reflects meaningful distinctions between user purposes.
-In contrast, a low MVS suggests the model is overly influenced by superficial differences in wording, indicating a weaker underlying world model.
-Another interpretation of the MVS is that it approximates the variance decomposition obtained when the model temperature is set to zero, responses are deterministic, and variability stems only from intent and phrasing.
+which serves as a signal-to-noise ratio over the \emph{explainable} portion of variability: among the variance attributable to request features—either genuine changes in intent ($IS$) or superficial changes in articulation ($AS$)—MVS measures how much is signal rather than surface noise.
+A high MVS indicates that most of the model’s explainable variation reflects meaningful distinctions between user intents, whereas a low MVS suggests the model is overly influenced by superficial differences in wording, indicating a lack of intent understanding.
+Another interpretation is that, under effectively deterministic decoding, the measured within-prompt variation in realized outputs may become small, so MVS can approximate a two-way split between intent and articulation driven variation in the \emph{observed samples}.
+This does not imply that task- or context-inherent aleatoric uncertainty disappears; deterministic decoding may simply suppress its expression in repeated outputs.